To serve the public

 Seriously, the Smithsonian– actually not just one museum, but a whole collection of them– is enormous and amazing, with something for everyone.
 But good luck finding it.
 And be prepared to do a lot of walking.

-I’ve often thought that one of the best things about living near DC is the chance to visit the Smithsonian for two or three hours at a time.
+I’ve often thought that one of the best things about living near DC is the chance to visit the Smithsonian for only two or three hours at a time.
 More than that, and my brain goes on overload.
 Plus, it’s good to be able to visit alone sometimes.
 I’m the type of person who wants to stop and read all the signs and take pictures of almost everything, which drives some people crazy.
 (I’m not naming names here, but yours is likely one of them.)

 If you live too far away to make short visits, I do recommend that you allocate at least one day to explore these museums, most of which are spread along a pedestrian-only expanse called the National Mall, conveniently located near all the most famous monuments.
 “Near” being a relative term, since they too require a lot of walking.
 Cars are obviously discouraged; the National Mall has no (that’s right, ZERO) parking facilities.